cannonkeys/ck-docs/docs/chimera65/build_guide.md

 1. Set the top piece of the case aside.
 Now we need to remove the back by loosening these screws using a M2.5 Hex Driver.
     ![](../images/chimera65/10_remove_back.jpg)

 1. Be careful when unscrewing the back.
 In this photo below, I made sure my screwdriver did not rub against the case, and also covered it with a cloth to be extra safe.
+If you're using the included hex key, laying a cloth down will also help keep the case safe as you make your partial rotations.
     ![](../images/chimera65/11_unscrew_back.jpg)

 1. Set the back piece down gently after its been unscrewed